bitnami/containers/bitnami/node-min/README.md

-# Bitnami package for Node.js minimal
+# Bitnami Secure Image for Node.js minimal

 ## What is Node.js minimal?